-Audit Committee's responsibilities are subject to the over-arching governance of UCEM led by the Principal and the powers and functions of the Board of Trustees.
-The Risk Register details specific risks, and includes a defined risk score pre- and post-mitigation, as well as associated actions.
+The Risk Register details specific risks, and includes a defined risk score pre- and postmitigation, as well as associated actions.

-UCEM is financially sustainable: UCEM income annually matches its expenditure, and the reserves held by UCEM exceed its annual income.
+UCEM is, as at the time of this SPP, financially sustainable: UCEM's income annually matches its expenditure, and the reserves held by UCEM exceed its annual income.
 Full details are available in the UCEM audited Annual Accounts, published by the Charity Commission (opens new window).

-UCEM annual budgets and business plans are approved by the Finance Committee who, with the delegated authority of the Board of Trustees, monitor in-year costs and income to assure appropriate oversight and control.
+UCEM's annual budgets and business plans are approved by the Finance Committee who, with the delegated authority of the Board of Trustees, monitor in-year costs and income to assure appropriate oversight and control.
 The Senior Leadership Team is responsible for ensuring delivery of the annual budgets and business plan.